overview/overview-upload-directory/README.rst

 You can use ``--local-file-field`` instead of ``--url-field`` to use a field containing paths on your filesystem.

-overview-uploadcreate-document-set: Create an empty document set
+overview-create-document-set: Create an empty document set
 ----------------------------------------------------------------

 You can create an empty document set using this incantation: